niklasbaier/instant-repo/README.md

 echo 'eval "$(pyenv init -)"' >> ~/.zshrc
 ```

-Restart your shell and install the appropriate version of Python (set it before in the `.pythion-version` file:
+Restart your shell and install the appropriate version of Python (set it before in the `.pythion-version` file):

 ```
 pyenv install <.python-version